 - See the silver lining in the entertainment industry in both the good times and the bad.
 Even when times are bad, entertainment thrives because people want to escape their economic woes in the fantasy of film.
+In 2020, COVID provided us with a great example of how demand for fresh and new content can immediately be in global demand during even the worst of times.
 To a great extent, the film industry has a small buffer against economic woes as a result of this need for continuing to be entertained.
 If you look at the theatrical box office receipts and DVD growth of recent films, including "Slumdog Millionaire" or "Twilight" which had zero movie stars, the ROI on these and numerous other films exceed the ROI and revenues of auto manufacturers, real estate, stocks, mutual funds, etc. This occurs basically because a well made film is not a local commodity that is just bought and sold once, but is a global phenomenon that has revenue potential from more than 50 countries and medias including theatrical, cable, TV, satellite, airline, DVD, and the huge explosion of Video-on-Demand.

 - Be prepared for naysayers.
 While some private equity outfits may balk at the notion that Hollywood is safe, realize that retail investors as well as institutional investors are transitioning from brick and mortar investments to the film business because there are favorable taxation implications (some U.S. investors and C corporations are looking for either a strict 100% deduction of their investment under IRS Section 181 or simply being in a portfolio of non correlates investment opportunities).
 Overseas investors simply want a high yield non-correlated asset class that has long term appreciation such as a hybrid film slate and 100% control over U.S. theatrical distribution.